wangyuchi369/VidTok/vidtwin/README.md

     d_dim: 8 # the dimension of the Dynamics Latent, d_D
 ```

-You may also specify the `ckpt_path` parameter to finetune from a checkpoint instead of training from scratch:
+- If you'd like to **fine-tune** the model from a pre-trained checkpoint instead of training from scratch, you can specify the `ckpt_path` parameter in the configuration file.

 ```yaml
 model:
   params:
     ckpt_path: PATH_TO_CHECKPOINT  # train from existing checkpoint
 ```

-for the data section, you may specify the data path and other data-related hyperparameters:
+- In the **Data** section of the configuration file, you can specify paths and other important data-related hyperparameters.

 ```yaml
 train:
     target: vidtok.data.vidtok.VidTokDataset